Supporting schools through the Covid-19 crisis

-This week, Sarah Baxter visited St James Church School, which has become a one-stop shop on the frontline of social services, identifying vulnerable children and parents who need support and psychological counselling.
+Sarah Baxter visited St James Church School, which has become a one-stop shop on the frontline of social services, identifying vulnerable children and parents who need support and psychological counselling.
 It is a safe environment for those who have suffered domestic violence or sexual abuse.
 Wed love to take children to the theatre in Bristol and to one of its museums like the SS Great Britain or an adventure camp like Go Ape," said headmaster Nigel Johnson.
 Read how your money can help offer children activities in the holidays when money is even tighter.

 Your money can change lives

 Your generosity will allow us to spread some cheer during the holidays.
 Below are just some of the ways your money will help.
 And if your company or organisation could offer a holiday experience or activity, please get in touch at firstname.lastname@example.org.

 £10 will buy ingredients for a home-cooked meal for a family of six

 £25 will cover the cost of energy for cooking and heating over the holidays